-This paper follows minimalist philosophy, which implies that we want the robot, its sensors, and its models to be as simple as possible.
-Although our problem has not been considered before, this philosophy has been successful in a number of works (e.g., [1, 4, 13, 6]).
+In this paper, we take a minimalist philosophy, which implies that we want the robot, its sensors, and its models to be as simple as possible.
+Although our problem has not been considered before, this philosophy has been successful in a number of works (e.g., [1; 4; 13; 6]).
 Is it really necessary for the robot to build an explicit representation of the environment?
 Is knowing the exact position of the robot crucial for the completion of the task?
-After establishing what the robot can learn from its simple sensor, we then illustrate the kinds of tasks that it can solve, including a surveillance/patrolling behavior around the perimeter (convex hull) of landmarks.
+After establishing what the robot can learn from its simple sensor (see Figure 1), we then illustrate the kinds of tasks that it can solve, including a surveillance/patrolling behavior around the perimeter (convex hull) of landmarks.